Artist Information

 Welcome

-There is a 15% commission on sales that goes towards Wai Art Trust activities, supporting and promoting Wairarapa Artists.
+We only charge 20% commission on sales.
+This goes towards the Wai Art Trust activities, supporting and promoting Wairarapa Artists.

 General